 Meet Our Members

-OUR COMMUNITY GROUP MEMBERS
+Meet OUR MEMBERS

 Aberdeen Climate Action was formed in 2014 and is a volunteer-run organisation that aims to inform and prompt action on climate change and sustainable practices in the North East of Scotland through awareness raising, education, campaigning, partnerships and support.